CryptoIceMLH/BTC-Node-Satellite/README.md

 ## Research and Development

-into an integrated system that will allow a Bitaxe BTC miner to communicate two way via satellite with a public-pool.io remote instance.
+Research and Development into an integrated system that will allow a BTC NODE to communicate via satellite to another node.

 ## Purpose